DaanGrotenhuis/Football-Space-Dominance-Prediction/README.md

 # Football-Space-Dominance-Prediction
 This project explores how Graph Neural Networks (GNNs) and Long Short-Term Memory (LSTM) models can predict future space dominance in football using real-world tracking data.
-While traditional models like Voronoi diagrams capture static control of space, this project takes it further by forecasting which player will dominate each area of the pitch up to 3 seconds ahead, based on a 6-second input window.
+While traditional models like Voronoi diagrams capture static control of space, this project takes it further by forecasting which player will dominate each area of the pitch in the near future, based on a input window.

 Core Highlights:
 - Input: 5Hz tracking data (x, y coordinates, velocity, team/player IDs, ball position).